 The Saarland and Mosel Valley’s ancient Roman heritage has a lot to offer to tourists and scholars alike.
-More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are testament to the Gallo-Roman era north of the Alps (further information here).
+More than 120 antique sights along the Moselle and the Saar rivers, the Saarland and Luxembourg are a testament to the Gallo-Roman era north of the Alps (further information here).

-The tomb area is not fenced and can therefore be visited around the clock.
+The tomb area is not fenced and can, therefore, be visited around the clock.
 Admission is free.

 - The Princeton Encyclopedia of Classical Sites